fbpx

 #3.
 It manifests in your organization.

-Your company’s DNA is likely manifesting in a number of ways across your organization – to your gain or detriment.
+Your company’s DNA is likely manifesting in several ways across your organization – to your gain or detriment.
 For example, at Simple Mills, our customers care about our ingredients and nutrition.
 And so too do our employees – they spend a lot of time thinking about this.

 Because of that, we have a plethora of processes behind the scenes to constantly support this – effort and research to understand how everything we source is processed, where it comes from, and the nutrition behind each of our ingredients.